NVIDIA/NeMo/tools/nemo_forced_aligner/README.md

 Ideally you would have some 'true' CTM files to compare with your generated CTM files.

 Alternatively (or additionally), you can visualize the quality of alignments using tools such as Gecko, which can play your audio file and display the predicted alignments at the same time.
 The Gecko tool requires you to upload an audio file and at least one CTM file.
 The Gecko tool can be accessed here: https://gong-io.github.io/gecko/.
 More information about the Gecko tool can be found on its Github page here: https://github.com/gong-io/gecko.

+Note that Gecko may not display some tokens/words/segments properly if their timestamps are too short.
+To ameliorate this, you may try setting `minimum_timestamp_duration` to some suitable number.